 - Provide an opportunity for CSUF faculty and staff to demonstrate support for service members and veterans;

 - Provide all students on campus an opportunity to respond to instances of discrimination or harassment based on perceived or self-reported status as a service member or veteran;

 - Educate members of the university community about the needs and concerns of service members and veterans;

 - Assist university personnel in understanding that discrimination based on status as a service member or veteran is harmful to the campus environment for all;

 - Foster a campus atmosphere that supports the academic freedom and professional, personal and social success of service members and veterans;

 - Advance the university’s progress towards a campus that discourages discrimination and openly celebrates diversity.

-Upon completing this event you will become a Vet Net Ally and receive your Vet Net Ally sticker to show support for our CSUF student veterans.
+Upon completing the seminar, you will become a VET NET Ally and receive your VET NET Ally sticker to show support for our student veterans.